Showing 1-20 of 26 results

 Improving Pasture Quality with Cover Crops in North Dakota

-Donnie and Trisha Feiring own and operate Feiring’s Cattle Company in Beach, North Dakota, a 120-head registered Black Angus cow calf operation.
+Donnie and Trisha Feiring own and operate Feiring’s Cattle Company in Beach, North Dakota, a 120-head registered Black Angus cow-calf operation.
 They also run 35 head of commercial yearling heifers.
-Without a lot of machinery on the ranch, the Feirings tend to think outside of the box when it comes to operational concerns.
+Without much machinery on the ranch, the Feirings tend to think outside of the box regarding operational concerns.
 In 2013, the Feirings were particularly concerned […]

 Iowa Farmer Mechanizes Planting and Maintenance Tasks in Vegetables with Companion Plants